0800 043 0020

 • Duet/Trio: Two or three dancers.

-• Large Group: Typically 10 or more dancers.
+• Large Groups: Typically 10 or more dancers.

-• Fairness: These divisions ensure that dancers compete against others with similar age, skill, and experience levels.
+• Fairness: These divisions ensure that dancers compete against others of similar ages, skills and experience.

-• Scoring: Judges evaluate performances based on criteria like technique, choreography, musicality, and performance quality.
+• Scoring: Judges evaluate performances based on techniques, choreography, musicality and performance quality.

 Ballet: